Ecosystem Framing & Alignment Workshops

 Problem: misalignment, competing interpretations, governance drift

-“Your organisation recognises the need to work in and across ecosystems — yet leaders, functions, and partners interpret that need very differently.
+“Your organization recognizes the need to work in and across ecosystems — yet leaders, functions, and partners interpret that need very differently.
 Decisions stall, governance feels ambiguous, and responsibility for orchestration is unclear.
 Everyone agrees change is required, but alignment breaks down when it matters most.
 The problem is no longer awareness — it’s shared understanding.”

 Purpose: